Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Oscoda Beach Park

-The Northern Michigan Disability Network also offers information on accessible parks and kayak launches in northern Michigan.
+The Michigan DNR Accessibility page has the most current information on track chairs, beach wheelchairs, and accessible trails statewide.
+The Northern Michigan Disability Network is also a solid resource for accessible parks and kayak launches in northern Michigan.

-Did we miss any of your favorite handicap accessible beaches in Michigan?
-Please use the comment section below to tell us and we’ll be sure to check them out and add them to our list.
+Did I miss one of your favorite accessible beaches in Michigan?
+Let me know in the comments below — I’ll check it out and add it to the list.